 Defined by intervention counselors, battering includes multiple types of physical, psychological, and/or sexual abuses, such as physical violence, threats, intimidation, isolation, emotional abuse, economic coercion, manipulation, and the assertion of privilege.
-Those who find themselves in these kinds of acts can seek mental health services and treatment from professionals.
-Counseling of Southwest Florida, a Florida counseling center, specializes in batterer intervention treatment programs.
+Those who find themselves in these kinds of acts can seek mental health services and counseling from professionals.
+Counseling of Southwest Florida, a Florida counseling center, specializes in batterer intervention therapy programs.

 What is Battering?

 Battering is a learned behavior that is often motivated by the unconscious or conscious desire of the abuser to control the victim.
 Battering isn’t usually a result of anger, mental illness, or the influence of drugs and alcohol.
 This behavior is typically acted upon on purpose.

 - Physical violence, which may include unwanted physical behavior, such as hitting, beating, pushing, shoving, choking, object throwing, burning, or restraining victim from leaving.
 It can also refer to the refusal of seeking help if the victim is injured or ill.

 - Threats, which include threatening to hurt the victim, their family, their career, etc.